Rozeen-Baniya/ai.freak/README.md

 ## 🧠 Inspiration

 In today's fast-evolving AI ecosystem, finding the perfect tool can be overwhelming.
 **ai.freak** is designed to make it easier — a single platform to discover, learn about, and choose from the best AI tools out there.
+All new ai tools will be avilable here.
+NOTE: this is just the concept and idea.
+Feel free to use it.
+Thank you...

 ---